HeptaDecane/az-204/questions.md

     - **Azure Cosmos DB queries from the Azure Function exhibit high Request Unit (RU) usage and contain multiple, complex queries that exhibit high point read latency for large items as the function app is scaling.**

 **You need to implement the delivery service telemetry data.
-How should you congure the solution?**
+How should you configure the solution?**

 **Cosmos DB Configuration:**
 - API